I've had a sports complex for a long time, and now you're gonna hear about it.

 #25 – At first, I thought, “Ok, LeSean McCoy.
 Ugh, but he was really good”.
 But you know what?
 This is my damn list.
 Tommy McDonald is the true greatest Eagle at #25.
 His stats aren’t eye-popping, but the NFL was simply a different league 50-60 years ago.
 For his era, McDonald was one of the best.
 Plus, the tiny receiver was tough and squeezed out every last ounce of ability that he had.
 The guy is a Hall of Famer for a reason.
 If that isn’t an Eagle, what is?

 #27 – Irv Cross was a talented defender in the 1960’s for the Eagles, but stalwart Malcolm Jenkins wins the award of “Mr. 27”.
 Ok, that’s lame.
 At any rate, Jenkins never missed a game in six seasons as an Eagle, and he was simply a tremendous leader.
 Jenkins will always be admired in this town for his key contributions to a Super Bowl championship.
 The Eagles hit a home run when they signed him in 2014.
+It will be interesting, however, to see what Quinyon Mitchell does with it if he keeps things up.

 #28 – The only player even on the register over the last couple decades at this number is Correll Buckhalter.
 But he just got injured as I was writing this, so we have to reach all the way back to Bill Bradley, who is tied for the team’s all-time interception lead with Eric Allen and Brian Dawkins.
 This includes an amazing 11 (in 14 games) in 1971.
 Bradley also served as the team’s punter for several seasons.

 #29 – Nate Allen actually comes close here, believe it or not.
 But the winner is Harold Jackson.
 He only spent four years in Kelly green, playing more games with both the Rams and Patriots, but he did rack up two 1,000 yard receiving seasons back when those were a scarce commodity.
+Honorable mention to Avonte Maddox.

 #30 – Clearly, the Eagles have had a lot of great players wear uniform numbers in the 20s, but the 30s don’t start off so well.
 Charlie Garner is the only half-decent Eagle to don this jersey number in recent memory, and he honestly wasn’t even that good for the Eagles.
 And a tip of the cap to Corey Clement I suppose.
 But let’s go back to Joe Lavender, a tall, lanky cornerback nicknamed “Big Bird”.
 He had three nice, promising seasons with the Eagles to start his NFL career.
 Then he was traded to the Redskins for some reason, where he would go on to appear in two Pro Bowls and then ended his career with a Super Bowl win.
 Still, he did enough with the Eagles to get the nod here.